rmosolgo/graphql-ruby/guides/execution/next.md

 Breadth-first patterns can produce dramatic results in responses with a high degree of repetition: it's not uncommon to see breadth batching run __15x__ faster and use __75% less__ memory than classic GraphQL Ruby execution.
 However – gains are relative.
 A flat tree with no lists will see little difference.
 A list of 2 resolving one field each will see a small gain, while a list of 100 resolving ten fields each will likely see dramatic results.

-The downside is that many of GraphQL-Ruby's "bonus features" -- beyond the behavior described in the GraphQL Specification -- add non-trivial latency when used.
+The downside is that many of GraphQL-Ruby's "bonus features" -- those that go beyond the behavior described in the GraphQL Specification -- add non-trivial overhead when used.
 So, the task ahead is to "lift the ceiling" of performance in GraphQL-Ruby while retaining as much compatibility as possible and supporting a gradual transition to this new runtime engine.

 ## Enabling Execution::Next